lubeda/Loupedeck-PowershellPlugin/README.md

 }
 ```

-which will them be displayed on your Loupedeck.
-The indicator is an optional colored triangle on the upper left side.
+Which will then be displayed on your Loupedeck.
+The indicator is an optional colored triangle on the upper-left side.
-The backgroundimage is a 80x80 png file from ypur computer or a simple background coplor is displayed.
+The background image is an 80x80 PNG file from your computer, or a simple background color is displayed.
-there a two optional texts tha can be displayed.
+There are two optional texts that can be displayed.

-on each call of the ps1-file there is a parameter named $mode.
+On each call of the ps1-file, there is a parameter named $mode.

 |value|action|
 |---|---|